mahj79/Neural_Networks/README.md

 Now if we took a different approach and wanted to see how changes can decrease performance, we can change the learning rate to n = 0.001.
 Run "net = network.Network([784, 100, 10])" and then "net.SGD(training_data, 30, 10, 0.001, test_data= test_data)" and check the results.
 We should see a significant decrease in performance.

 You can play around with the number of neurons and learning rate to find the optimal accuracy, however it can be tricky at first.

+This is where we wrap up our demo for today.
+Some things to consider are what we if we had a different problem than just solving which number of an image is.
+Some hypothetical examples could be solving a puzzle, figuring out if an image is a face, or if an image is a car?
+Think about what would be needed from a layers and corresponding neurons from there and then consider building your own model using what you learned here!
+Remember though for whatever you decide to do, you'll need a lot of training data!